 XI.
-LAND USE AND PLANNING Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Physically divide an established community? $\boxtimes$ b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+LAND USE AND PLANNING Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Physically divide an established community? $\boxtimes$ b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? $\boxtimes$

 - a) and b) The project site is within an area of urban development within the Linda Community of unincorporated Yuba County.
 The proposed land division is not anticipated to create any physical division of an established community.
-Therefore, the development would result in no impact or division of an established community. - b) The project is consistent with the goals and policies of the Single Family Residential (RS) zone and Valley Neighborhood general plan designation by creating parcels 164 parcels on 33.18 acres.
-The RS zone allows a density of 3-8 units per acre the applicants are proposing approximately 5 units per acre (164 units/33.18 acres = 4.9 units per acre).
+Therefore, the development would result in no impact or division of an established community. - b) The project is currently zoned Single Family Residential "RS", Medium Density Residential "RM", & Neighborhood Mixed Use "NMX".
+With the requested change of zone, the property will mainly become "RS" with 2.63 acres remaining "NMX".
+With the rezone, the project will be consistent with the goals and policies of the "RS" zone and Valley Neighborhood general plan designation by creating parcels 499 parcels on 94.05 acres.
+The "RS" zone allows a density of 3-8 units per acre the applicants are proposing approximately 5 units per acre (499 units/94.05 acres = 5.3 units per acre).
 Moreover, there is no habitat conservation plan or natural community conservation plan exists for or near the project site.
 Land use impacts are anticipated to have no impact on habitat or conservation plans.